Acute Myeloid Leukemia (AML)

 • Immunophenotyping: Positive for terminal deoxynucleotidyl transferase (TdT) and negative for myeloperoxidase.

-• Expression of lymphoid markers, such as CD19 and CD20.
+• Expression of lymphoid markers such as CD19 and CD20.

-2. Mixed Phenotype Acute Leukemia (MPAL)
+Mixed Phenotype Acute Leukaemia (MPAL)

 • Key Investigations: